DeepPharmGraph/dpg-datastore-ontology/README.md

 # Ontology loader

-The ontologies in this repository are loaded by `init-load.sh`, and are loaded into the R/W Oxigraph server on initialization.
+The ontologies in this repository are in `src/`, loaded by `src/00-init-load.sh`.
+They are loaded into the R/W Oxigraph server on initialization.